 When your newly widowed friend receives more meals than she can eat in one day (or one week), give her some freezer-safe food storage containers.
 She’ll need to divvy up all the leftovers into manageable portions, so give her a good head start.

-As an added bonus, throw in some food storage labels so she doesn’t forget what she packaged in the leftover containers!
+As a bonus, throw in some food storage labels so she doesn’t forget what she packaged in the leftover containers!

-Even if your recently widowed friend has meals coming in on the regular, another practical gift idea is a gift card to a local restaurant.
+Even if your recently widowed friend has meals coming in on the regular, another practical gift idea for a new widow is a gift card to a local restaurant.
 To prevent self-isolation and get your grieving friend out of the house, give her a gift card to a restaurant you know she (or her kids or both) will use.

-A friend of mind gave me a gift card to Red Robin.
+A friend of mine gave me a gift card to Red Robin.
 I still remember the night my boys and I enjoyed a pleasant night out away from home for the first time since my husband died.
-It felt so good to get out of the house, be around people and have a meal we could all enjoy.
+It felt so good to get out of the house, be around people, and have a meal we could all enjoy.